 The other good point of this bhatura recipe is that it used less of all purpose flour (maida)/refined white flour and more of whole wheat flour (atta).
 The ratio of all purpose flour to whole wheat flour used in this recipe is approx 1:3 respectively.
 Some of the other bhatura recipes are made of only refined wheat flour.
 They are tasty but not so good for health.
 Thats why I chose this recipe.

 Also, this bhatura recipe is made without yeast.
 For the leavening of the flour, curd and baking powder/baking soda is used.

 The rolling and frying of the bhaturas takes around 20-30 mins.
 But the leavening of the flour, takes 8 hours (overnight) plus 2 hours.
 I made the bhaturas with Amritsari Chole.

 The old pics have been updated with new pics, since I always end up making bhatura this way to go with chole on festive or special ocassions.
 I guess I love fermented foods and hence always go for this tried and tested bhatura recipe.

-Step by Step method to make the Bhatura:
+Step by Step recipe to make Bhatura or Bhature:

 - You will have to start the night before.
 In a bowl take the yoghurt, sugar, baking powder and all purpose flour.
 Mix well all the above 4 ingredients.